Pavão Pavãozinho (part. Pregador Luo)

 My brother, it's better to be honest

-Earn your bread with the sweat of your brow
+With the sweat of your brow

-A little with God is a lot, a lot without God is little
+A little with God is a lot

-Don't be foolish, don't be crazy
+Don't be a fool, don't be crazy

-That's not how you secure your child's future
+You secure your child's future

-Fun, leisure, all of that costs a lot
+Fun, leisure, all that costs a lot

 And I know it’s tough

-But relax, the turning point is coming
+The turning point is coming

-How many children cry from hunger?
+How many kids cry from hunger?

-How many mothers raise their kids
+How many mothers raise their children

 Without the support of their men?

-Hey, hands up, go!
+Hey, hands up, let’s go!

-The hope of seeing your kid graduate
+The hope of seeing

 In the simplicity of these words